 - Open, assertive, organized, forthright, courageous and calm

 How to apply

 If you feel you have the qualities listed above and would like to apply to be a CUPE ombudsperson, fill out the application form below.

 Training sessions are scheduled when needed.
-At that time, the Union Development Department, in consultation with the Regional Director, reviews the applications and sets up interviews of qualified applicants.
-Successful applicants attend a three day training session.
+At that time, Union Education, in consultation with the Regional Director, reviews the applications and sets up interviews of qualified applicants.
+Successful applicants attend a three-day training session.
 Final selection of ombudspeople takes place after the training session.

 For more information

 Contact CUPE Education at email@example.com or by phone at 613-237-1590.